miquelgarcia0/AutomatedShutdown-UPSMonitoring/README.md

 # AutomatedShutdown-UPSMonitoring
-This project / reppository, contains a solution to automate a graceful shutdown of VMware machines and ESXi / vCenter hosts when a UPS battery reaches critical % levels.
+This project / repository, contains a solution to automate a graceful shutdown of VMware machines and ESXi / vCenter hosts when a UPS battery reaches critical % levels.

 **IN PROGRESS**